 Here’s a conundrum for you: how do you go about cannabis branding if you cannot trademark your business?
 How can you trademark something that’s not legal — everywhere?
-In “Protecting Cannabis Brand Names,” Oliver Herzfeld writes for Forbes about the trial and tribulations cannabis brands are facing from a legal perspective.
+In “Protecting Cannabis Brand Names,” Oliver Herzfeld writes for Forbes about the trials and tribulations cannabis brands are facing from a legal perspective.

 It’s a great review of the problem that these businesses face as more and more U.S. states legalize the substance in some form or another while the federal government has not.
 As a matter of fact, most of his suggestions apply to anyone trying to create a brand, not just those in this predicament.
 For example:

 - Register at the state level

 - License a mark elsewhere

 All great advice which I will not go into here because this article spells it all out brilliantly.
 I am, however, going to add some thoughts on how to prepare your brand from a more foundational, not legal perspective.

 If you want to trademark your company, start with brand.
 When your brand is well established and thriving, you can meet the “Use in commerce” requirement of the trademarking process with much greater ease.
 More importantly, it will help you create a business in which your customers genuinely care that what you offer comes from you, and not from someone else.

 It all starts with understanding why you’re in the business to begin with.